roarlyte1771/visual-testing/packages/storybook-addon-vis/readme.md

 ## Usage - automatic snapshot

-With the `auto` preset, [storybook-addon-vis] automatically captures image snapshot for stories with `snapshot` tag.
+With the `auto` preset, [`storybook-addon-vis`][storybook-addon-vis] automatically captures image snapshot for stories with `snapshot` tag.

-As with how tags work in [storybook], you can add the tag globally, per story file, or per story.
+As how tags work in [Storybook], you can add the tag globally, per story file, or per story.

 ```ts
 // .storybook/preview.tsx